transitland/transitland-processing-animation/blog/blogpost.md

 **Key**|**Status**|**Description**
 -----|-----|-----
---date|required|The data that you want to animate --name|required|The name of your project.
---operator|optional|Operator onestop, id
+--date|required|The data that you want to animate --name|required|The name of your project --operator|optional|Operator onestop, id --bbox|optional|Bounding box --clip\_to\_bbox|optional|Clip results to bounding box --exclude|optional|Operators to be excluded
---bbox|optional|Bounding box
---clip\_to\_bbox|optional|Clip results to bounding box